Akukoskela/Investment-News-Aggregator-and-Analysis-Tool-project/README.md

 * ## [Backend](https://github.com/Akukoskela/Investment-News-Aggregator-and-Analysis-Tool-project/blob/master/python_scripts/backend-code.py) (Python and Supabase)
    The code fetches investment news with a keyword ("oil industry" for example) from NewsAPI's interface.
 Then I use TextBlob library to make sentiment analysis from each news article and send the data to database.
 My database locates in SupaBase which is alternative for Google Firebase.
+The backend code doesn't run on its own right now so it needs to run manually.
+It is in this project repository only for that it is easy to find.
 * ## [Frontend](https://github.com/Akukoskela/Investment-News-Aggregator-and-Analysis-Tool-project/tree/master/src/app) (Angular)
   I use Angular to make the data look prettier for the user.
 Right now, the project contains only 2 components which are Home and Dashboard.
 Components use the supabaseService that can be found inside [services](https://github.com/Akukoskela/Investment-News-Aggregator-and-Analysis-Tool-project/tree/master/src/app/services) folder.
 Service fetches the wanted data from Supabase.
 * ## Future